-With regard to dividends received after December 31, 2014, an automatic procedure for deducting church tax applies unless the ADS holder has filed a blocking notice (Spervermerk) with the German Federal Central Tax Office.
+An automatic procedure for deducting church tax applies unless the ADS holder has filed a blocking notice (Sperrvermerk) with the German Federal Central Tax Office.
 The church tax payable on the dividend is withheld and passed on by the Paying Agent.
 In this case, the church tax for dividends is satisfied by the Paying Agent withholding such tax.
 Church tax withheld at source may not be deducted as a special expense (Sonderausgabe) in the course of the tax assessment, but the Paying Agent may reduce the withholding tax (including the solidarity surcharge) by 26.375% of the church tax to be withheld on the dividends.
 If the ADS holder has filed a blocking notice and no church tax is withheld by a Paying Agent, an ADS holder subject to church tax is obliged to declare the dividends in his income tax return.
 The church tax on the dividends is then levied by way of a tax assessment.